Andaman Islands: Demographics

 A small minority of the population are the Andamanese — the aboriginal inhabitants (adivasi) of the islands.
 When they first came into sustained contact with outside groups in the 1850s, there were an estimated 7,000 Andamanese, divided into the Great Andamanese, Jarawa, Jangil (or Rutland Jarawa), Onge, and the Sentinelese.
 The Great Andamanese formed 10 tribes of 5,000 people total.
 As the numbers of settlers from the mainland increased (at first mostly prisoners and involuntary indentured labourers, later purposely recruited farmers), the Andamanese suffered a population decline due to the introduction of outside infectious diseases, land encroachment from settlers and conflict.

+The Andaman Islands are home to the Sentinelese people, an uncontacted tribe.

+Due to their isolated island location, the Andaman people have mostly avoided contact with the outside world.
+Their languages are a great reflection of this, with distinct linguistics that have strong morphological features – root words, prefix, suffixes – with very little relation to surrounding geographic regions.

-Presently, there remain only approximately 400–450 indigenous Andamanese.
-The Jangil are extinct.
-Most of the Great Andamanese tribes are extinct, and the survivors, now just 52, speak mostly Bengali.
+Figures from the end of the 20th century estimate there remain only approximately 400–450 ethnic Andamanese still on the island, and as few as 50 speakers The Jangil are extinct.
+Most of the Great Andamanese tribes are extinct, and the survivors, now just 52, speak mostly Hindi.
 The Onge are reduced to less than 100 people.
 Only the Jarawa and Sentinelese still maintain a steadfast independence and refuse most attempts at contact; their numbers are uncertain but estimated to be in the low hundreds.

 The indigenous languages are collectively referred to as the Andamanese languages, but they make up at least two independent families, and the dozen or so attested languages are either extinct or endangered.

 Religion

-Most of the tribal people in Andaman and Nicobar Islands believe in a religion that can be described as a form of monotheistic Animism.
+Most of the tribal people in Andaman and Nicobar Islands believe in a religion that can be described as a form of monotheistic animism.
 The tribal people of these islands believe that Puluga is the only deity and is responsible for everything happening on Earth.
-The faith of the Andamanese teaches that Paluga resides on the Andaman and Nicobar Islands' Saddle Peak.
-People try to avoid any action that might displease Paluga.
+The faith of the Andamanese teaches that Puluga resides on the Andaman and Nicobar Islands' Saddle Peak.
+People try to avoid any action that might displease Puluga.
 People belonging to this religion believe in the presence of souls, ghosts, and spirits.
 They put a lot of emphasis on dreams.
 They let dreams decide different courses of action in their lives.